trevuga2016/catan-generator-react/README.md

 ## Legal

-The contents of this application are original work developed by me and are not to be used without my permission.
+The contents of this application are original work and are not to be used without permission.

-All Catan images, names, and associated likenesses are all registered and licensed trademarks of Catan GmbH and Catan Studio.
+All Catan images, names, and associated likenesses are licensed trademarks of Catan GmbH and Catan Studio.

-This game is published by Catan Studio and this application is meant purely for fun and not to profit, in any way, using Catan licensed content.